 - We are able to perform the spectrum of procedures you desire in one setting

-- There is increased risks associated with general anesthesia.
-While these risks are incredibly low we mitigate them anyways in every possible way.
-We reduce risks of blood-clots by using massage boots or sequential compression devices to keep blood flowing during surgery and use blood thinners as needed depending on the type of procedure and expected down time after surgery.
+- There are increased risks associated with general anesthesia.
+While the risks are incredibly low, we still mitigate them in every possible way.
+We reduce risks of blood-clots by using massage boots or sequential compression devices to keep blood flowing during surgery, and use blood thinners as needed depending on the type of procedure and expected down time after surgery.